aaron-jack-manning/toru/README.md

     - Error if any circular dependencies are introduced
     - Make sure dependencies written to file are only those that could be successfully created
     - List dependencies as a tree on note view below info
-- Due dates
-    - Taken as input when creating notes
-    - Displayed in list view by default (with number of days remaining)
 - Completed Date
     - Keep track of completed date, and correctly update upon marking as complete or manual edit
     - Disallow removing it in a manual edit unless complete is also marked to false